Skip to Main Content

 To promote reuse, interoperability, and long-term access, files should be deposited in open, non-proprietary file formats.
 Files should also be saved and stored in an uncompressed and unencrypted format.

-For example, text documents, such as Word (DOCX) or PowerPoint (PPTX), should be converted to PDF/A format prior to upload.
+For example, it is preferrable that text documents, such as Word (DOCX) or PowerPoint (PPTX), are saved as a tagged PDF format prior to upload.

 If you are unsure about the long-term accessibility and readability of your file format(s), please make a Publishing and Author Support Request for assistance.